 The solution offered by Elemental emerged from the firm's preoccupation with respecting, empowering, and trusting its customers - all key elements of a co-creation culture.
-By helping residents help themselves, and also by involving other key partners - e.g., local authorities and service providers specialising in sewage, garbage collection, healthcare, education, Elemental built an ecosystem of co-created value.
+By helping residents help themselves, and by involving other key partners - e.g., local authorities and service providers specializing in sewage, garbage collection, healthcare, education, Elemental built an ecosystem of shared value.

-Interestingly, and despite its uniqueness/ ingeniousness, the firm's solution is proving impossible to replicate to other parts of the world.
-And this brings us to another element of the ecosystem-building framework: the rules and norms of collaboration39.
+Interestingly, and despite its uniqueness, the firms' solution is proving impossible to replicate to other parts of the world.
+And this brings us to another element of the ecosystem - building framework: the rules and norms of collaboration39.

 Developed nations would seldom adopt Elemental's approach due to customers' and other collaborators' perception of the project40.
 Americans, for example, might feel embarrassed to live in such half-houses, while the government would lose face for even suggesting them.

-So despite the company's culture being fully conductive to value co-creation, powerful rules and norms hinder the ecosystem's development and stop a possibly life-saving project.
+Despite the company's culture being fully conductive to shared value creation, powerful rules and norms hinder the ecosystem's development and stop a possibly life-saving project.